farazhaider/kuvera-task-backend/readme.md

  This will cleanup the data from the above links and make a structured csv file.

+Run this step to install the dependencies.

+    npm install

 Now to populate our database instance, run the following

     node populate_db.js